How to Use Salesforce To Increase Customer Retention Boost Customer Retention with Salesforce: Effective Strategies

-With tailor-made analytics, you can increase your customer retention rate by identifying clients who are likely to churn based on their low activity levels and then taking preventative measures.
+With tailor-made analytics, you can increase customer retention by identifying clients likely to churn based on their low activity levels and then taking preventative measures.
 Salesforce offers data-driven recommendations and guidance to make this easier for you too.

 Use Segmentation to Deliver Valuable Offers